oysnet/czagenda-api/docs/data.rst

 ``author (String)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Read only

 The user :ref:`id <common_id>` of the :ref:`user <doc_user>` document type.

 ``writeGroups (List)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Read only

 Contains an URI to get write group permissions.